Cottagecore Weddings are Trending Now—Here's What You Need to Know

 While the cottagecore aesthetic has circled the internet for years, its early beginnings can be traced back to ancient Greek mythology.
 Stories and poems indicate that Grecians had an intense fascination with the region of Arcadia, where villagers enjoyed a slower, primitive way of life compared to the bustling city of Alexandria.
 In the 2010s, the aesthetic grew predominantly on Tumblr before making its way to mainstream social media in recent months.
 The coronavirus pandemic accelerated the trend, with many taking solace in its comforting visuals.

 In weddings, cottagecore is becoming a new form of the bohemian aesthetic, beyond macramé decorations, flourishing flower crowns and pampas grass.
 Recently, boho style has begun to evolve in favor of softer textures, lighter colors and subtle accents, all key elements of the cottagecore aesthetic.
-Below, we explain everything to know about planning a cottagecore wedding in 2021.
+Below, we explain everything to know about planning a cottagecore wedding.
 From cottagecore wedding dresses to invitation suites, learn about how to bring the internet phenomenon to your nuptials.

 Cottagecore Wedding Fashion